 “It’s in the interests of the Irish fishing industry that Ireland’s marine resources are sustainably managed and protected, particularly in the context of the small fishing quotas that we have in our own rich coastal waters,” he said.

-Ireland is expected to be more vigilant after losing out in Brexit, according to Spanish fishery representative Ramon Manuel Muniz, president of the Asociación Española de Titulados Náutico-Pesqueros (Aeitinape).
-Several Aeitinape members unload their trawlers at the Irish port of Castletownbere, from where its fish is trucked to Spain.
+Ireland is expected to be more vigilant after losing out in Brexit, said Spanish fishery representative Ramon Manuel Muniz, president of the Asociación Española de Titulados Náutico-Pesqueros (Aeitinape).
+Several Aeitinape members unload their trawlers at the Irish port of Castletownbere, from where its fish is transported to Spain.

 Michael Collins, an Irish member of parliament for the Castletownbere region, recently called on Ireland’s navy to be better resourced to track and seize vessels fishing illegally in Ireland’s exclusive economic zone.
 He suggested the Irish navy is incapable of adequately patrolling Ireland’s exclusive economic zone due to understaffing and lack of resources.